 Duracell Tomi’s GTM plugin.
 This plugin provides us with an easy way to connect the site to Google Tag Manager (GTM), which we’ll be using to manage the site’s Google Analytics and Google Optimize tags, that will provide us with the data we’ll need to optimize our funnel.

 Tag Assistant extension for Chrome.
 The official GTM extension for Chrome will allow you to monitor your site and make sure all our GTM tags have been properly installed.

-Step 1: Building 2 Landing Pages, a Thank-You page & a Popup
+Step 1: Building Two WordPress Landing Pages, a Thank-You Page & a Popup

 We’ve mentioned the release of the Envato Elements plugin in our blog before.
 With over 2,000 designer-made templates, It really is a must-have plugin for every professional web creator.

 For Alice’s website, we’ll be using 3 templates:

 Business Coach – Home 1, for the two landing pages